ChrisKader/LFMPlus/README.md

         * Lust/Brez/Immunity/ect
 * Specify players/realms to be flagged or filtered out.
     * Via right click on unit frames, search listings or applications.
-* Better/more reliable decline queue processing.
 * Ability to track players you have done keys with and record notes that can be referenced when you see that player again.
 * Ability to view listings while also being listed.
 * Ability to add a realm and/or player to the addons internal flagging list.
 * User specified short names for dungeons.
 * Scaling

 **This addon does NOT use rating data from the RaiderIO addon and does NOT require the RaiderIO addon to be installed.
-Support for RaiderIO scoring/colors is possible option if the demand is high enough.**
+Support for RaiderIO scoring/colors is possible if users would like it added.**